Jorge Ubico: UFCO and relations with the US

 Ubico considered Guatemala to be the closest ally of the United States in Central America.
-Adopting a pro-USA stance to promote economic development and recovery from depression, the United Fruit Company under Ubico became the most important company in Guatemala.
+Adopting a pro-USA stance to promote economic development and recovery from depression, Ubico permitted the United Fruit Company to become the most important company in Guatemala.
 It received import duty and real estate tax exemptions from the government and controlled more land than any other group or individual.
 It also controlled the sole railroad in the country, the sole facilities capable of producing electricity, and the port facilities at Puerto Barrios on the Atlantic coast.

 Relations with Germany

-As part of a goodwill worldwide tour promoting the Berlin 1936 Summer Olympics, in January of that year the German light cruiser Emden arrived to Guatemala.
-Its crew travelled by train to Guatemala City where they paraded in front of Ubico's Army staff and the general public.
+As part of a goodwill worldwide tour promoting the Berlin 1936 Summer Olympics, in January of that year the German light cruiser Emden arrived in Guatemala.
+Its crew travelled by train to Guatemala City, where they paraded in front of Ubico's Army staff and the general public.

 Middle class

 While the middle class grew substantially during Ubico's regime, the basic character of the regime remained oligarchical and his regime primarily benefited the landowning class.
 The country's middle class, resentful of its exclusion from the government, later spearheaded the democratic revolution that removed Ubico from power.